UPPER SEPIK “CROCODILE FESTIVAL”

 Villages in the Upper Sepik Regions are very spread out so travelling takes time and requires a lot of fuel to reach.
 Also, water levels at various times of the year result in some villages being inaccessible.
 Your guide will discuss any required change of itinerary plans and discuss alternative ideas with you if this situation arises.
 Your guide is from this section of the Sepik River and therefore knows the villages and the river very well.

 With the Sepik River expeditions, it is important to understand that itineraries are only an outline draft and there will be changes as and when required at the time the expedition is happening.

-Factors influencing the cost of expeditions include the fluctuation of the PNG currency, “the Kina”, the spiralling rise in inflation within PNG as well as the fact that each “Adventure Expedition” is individually planned to suit the client’s wishes and requirements.
+Factors influencing the cost of expeditions include the fluctuation of the PNG currency, “the PNG Kina”, the spiraling rise in inflation within PNG as well as the fact that each “Adventure Expedition” is individually planned to suit the client’s wishes and requirements.
 It is very difficult, therefore, to give actual costings until we know exactly what your requirements are.
 We do not offer a standard ‘Package Tour’ it is dependent on how many persons join the group.

 Change of Plan

 PNG Frontier Adventures puts great emphasis on experience and interaction with the village people.
-To fulfil this experience, you will stay in remote villages and be exposed to the same travel limitations and hazards as the villagers themselves.
+To fulfil this experience, you will stay in remote villages and be exposed to the same travel limitations, very basic standards and hazards as the villagers themselves.

-PNG Frontier Adventures will do everything possible to organise your expedition itinerary as requested, however, due to the remote nature of the destination and possible sudden changes in the tropical weather conditions and lack of reliable communications, when on the Sepik, changes of plans are sometimes necessary.
+PNG Frontier Adventures will do everything possible to organize your expedition itinerary as requested; however, due to the remote nature of the destination and possible sudden changes in the tropical weather conditions, tribal issues and lack of reliable communications, when on the Sepik River, changes of plans are sometimes necessary.
 For example, transportation may be, in rare occasions, unreliable or disrupted.

-We make plans to cover most problems should they arise, which is very seldom, but the visitor must be aware of the small possibility of plans not working out as per schedule and accept this warning.
+We make plans to cover most problems should they arise, which is seldom, but our visitors must be aware of the possibility of plans not working out as per schedule and accept this warning.
 Please be assured we will do everything in our powers to rearrange the expedition accordingly and find suitable solutions for you.
 However, PNG Frontier Adventures cannot be held responsible for sudden changes of plan when there is no alternative.

 Please be aware that any additional costs incurred in rearranging a disrupted itinerary will be your responsibility and/or your travel insurers.

 We also wish you to understand and be aware with your expectations that due to the remoteness and lack of development at the location that the village guesthouses and home stays are of a very simple, basic standard and in no way comparable to guesthouses in many other countries.
 For example, the toilets are pit toilets, the same as the villagers use, beds will be mattresses on the floor covered with mosquito nets, washing areas may consist of a bucket and scoop or a dip in the Sepik River.